kubevault/kubevault/docs/setup/csi-driver/install.md

 ## Using YAML

-If you prefer to not use Helm, you can generate YAMLs from Stash chart and deploy using `kubectl`.
+If you prefer to not use Helm, you can generate YAMLs from Vault CSI driver chart and deploy using `kubectl`.
 Here we are going to show the prodecure using Helm 3.

 ```console
 $ helm repo add appscode https://charts.appscode.com/stable/